mia-platform/documentation/docs/console/project-configuration/kustomize-your-configurations/kustomize-use-cases.md

     annotationSelector: myAnnotation=annotationValue,otherAnnotation=otherValue
 ```

-With the example above, the `istio-proxy` container will be add to deployments with **all the specified label and annotation** instead of all deployment files.
+With the example above, the `istio-proxy` container will be add to deployments with **all the specified labels and annotations**.